 After downloading and installing the EpocCam Webcam app on your smartphone, you will be directed to go to www.kinoni.com to install the appropriate drivers on your Mac or PC.
 You then need to download the EpocCam iPhone Webcam Viewer from the App store on your Mac or PC, and have both your phone and computer on the same Wi-Fi network.
 You can also connect your iPhone to your computer via USB.
 (You can use iPads, too.)
-Unfortunately, this app no longer works with Android devices.
+Unfortunately, this app does not work with Android devices.

 You can only use either your rear or front camera on your iPhone.
 The free version of EpocCam limits the resolution of your camera to 640 x 480, and the app launches with an advertisement; if you upgrade to the paid version ($7.99), you can stream at resolutions up to 1080p, use pinch-to-zoom, use the iPhone’s flash as a light source, get HDR video, and more.